anaconda/anaconda-project/docs/source/user-guide/reference.rst

       windows: "python %PROJECT_DIR%\analyze.py"

-There are separate command lines for Unix shells (Linux and Mac) and for Windows.
+There are separate command lines for Unix shells (Linux and macOS) and for Windows.
 You may target only one platform, and are not required to provide command lines for other platforms.

 When you send your project to someone else, they can type